Mepal: History

 A major fire devastated the village in the 19th century, leading to a drop in population from 510 to 397 between 1861 and 1871.
 There are thus very few remaining buildings dating from before the 19th century.

-Listed as Mepahala at the start of the 13th century, the village's name means "Nook of land of a man called Meapa."

 RAF Mepal

-Mepal retains the historical pride of being the home of 75 Squadron RAF, which was operational between 1943 and 1945.
+Mepal retains the historical pride of being the home of No. 75 Squadron RAF, which was operational between 1943 and 1945.
 It held the enviable post of being the prior home to No. 75 'New Zealand' Squadron which was equipped with Lancaster bombers.
-75 Sqn flew the highest total operations for the whole of RAF Bomber Command, 8017 in total.
+75 Squadron flew the highest total operations for the whole of RAF Bomber Command, 8017 in total.
 Mepal is visited on an annual basis by previous members of the Squadron and their families, as part of remembrance.
 A museum jointly dedicated to RAF Mepal and RAF Witchford is located in the nearby village of Witchford.

+After the Second World War, RAF Mepal was selected in 1957 as a site for deploying Thor medium-range nuclear missiles, although these were removed by 1963.
+The airfield was subsequently decommissioned and the land sold off.

+Climate

 Church

-The parish church, dedicated to St Mary, dates from the 13th century and has been largely unaltered since.
-It is notable as the only church in the Isle of Ely without either tower or spire, having a bellcote instead.
+The parish church, dedicated to Saint Mary, mother of Jesus, and a Grade II* listed building, dates from the 13th century and has been largely unaltered since.
+It is notable as the only church in the Isle of Ely without either tower or spire, having a double bellcote instead.
+The building is listed in Nikolaus Pevsner's Buildings of England, Cambridgeshire Vol. IV.

+Kelly's Directory, a trade directory set up in 1835, wrote that the church features "inscriptions on the tomb of Alan de Walsingham, sub-prior and sacristan of Ely Cathedral, to the church of Ely, is a building of flint and stone in the Early English style, consisting of chancel, nave, south porch and a western turret containing one bell.
+The chancel was restored by the Rev. Charles S. Harris LL.M. rector (1876-84), and the church in 1905 at a cost of £600.
+In 1908, the interior was reseated and a vestry added at a cost of £200: there are 100 sittings.
+The register dates from the year 1559."

 Village life

-The village of Mepal retains a pub (The Three Pickerels), a post office and a primary school.
+The village of Mepal retains a hotel, restaurant and bar (The Three Pickerels), a post office/village shop, and a Church of England primary school rated 'Good' by Ofsted in 2023.
+Mepal Village Hall was built in 1873-74 as Mepal National School and saw its first pupils on 4th May 1874.
+The Hall also functions as a polling station.
+There is a local football club shared between Mepal and Sutton, a youth club, and Friendship club.
+Allotments, rented out by the Mepal parish council, are located by the village children's play park.

 Former public houses include the Cross Keys, in which Clement Freud lived when he was Member of Parliament for the Isle of Ely in the 1970s and early 1980s.

 From Monday to Saturday Mepal has a two-hourly bus service (no Sunday service) to Chatteris, Ely and Cambridge.